 Video courtesy of Bug of the Week.

-Adult stilt legged flies are predators who also feed on decomposing organic matter.
+Adult stilt legged flies are often predators who also feed on decomposing organic matter.
 Larvae can be found in soil, on rotting logs, and in feces.
 Adults are roughly 10 mm long, with long, thin legs and narrow wings.